 Representing EUI as coordinating partner, Anna is responsible for leading and managing the BRaVE project.

-Tina Magazzini is a Research Associate at the Global Governance Programme, Robert Schuman Center for Advanced Studies of the European University Institute working primarily on GREASE.
-Her research interests are in the fields of comparative politics, migration and integration policies, diversity management, identity and the relationship between majorities, minorities and states.
+Tina Magazzini was a Research Fellow at the Global Governance Programme, Robert Schuman Center for Advanced Studies of the European University Institute between 2018-2023 where she worked primarily on GREASE.
+Her research interests are in the fields of comparative politics, migration and integration policies, diversity management, identity politics and the relationship between majorities, minorities and states.
 She is interested in both applied and theoretical research in these areas and has conducted a wide range of research consultancies for international bodies as well as regular funded research.
-She carried out her PhD research within the Marie Sklodowska Curie project INTEGRIM – Integration and International Migration: pathways and integration policies and was awarded the Ryoichi Sasakawa Young Leaders Fellowship in 2016 by the Tokyo Foundation for Policy Research and the Social Impact Award in 2018 by the Marie Curie Alumni Association.

-As a representative of the coordinating partner in the project, Tina will be deeply involved in GREASE’s research activities, particularly those pertaining to the work package on Mapping of State-Religion Relations and Religious Radicalisation Trends.
+As a representative of the coordinating partner in the project, Tina has been deeply involved in GREASE’s research activities, particularly those pertaining to the work package on Mapping of State-Religion Relations and Religious Radicalisation Trends.

 Maria Elena Cau

 Maria Elena Cau is a project manager at the Robert Schuman Centre for Advanced Studies.
 She joined the Global Governance Programme in February 2016.
 She holds a BA in Humanities as well as a Master’s in Diplomatic Studies (University of Westminster – UK) and one in European Studies (University of Florence).
 She worked as project manager in the private sector in Brussels for several years before becoming European Commission official in 2008.
 She joined the EUI in 2010 as financial officer and the RSCAS in March 2012 as assistant project manager.